5 Steps to Exceptional Customer Journey Management

 4. Evaluate Your Tech Stack Capabilities

-After you have those first three pieces in place—a solid CX team, a journey to orchestrate and metrics to measure success—it’s time to consider what tools you already have in place to build a connected journey.
+After you have those first three pieces in place—a solid CX team, a journey to orchestrate, and metrics to measure success—it’s time to consider what tools you already have in place to build a connected journey.
 Omnichannel communications are the foundation of journey management, so start there.

 Can your notification platform: